Spring Maintenance Checklist for Landlords and Building Owners

-Temperatures are climbing here in the Northeast, supporting Punxsutawney Phil’s prediction of an early spring.
-The impending arrival of warm weather means that building owners and landlords should inspect their properties for maintenance issues that might have developed over the winter months.
+After a particularly brutal winter, spring has finally arrived in the Northeast.
+Now is the time for building owners and landlords to inspect their properties for issues that may have developed over the winter months.
 Even if you catch only one minor issue this spring, repairing it now will help protect your investment by preventing a surprise breakdown and/or costly repair later.

-Use this handy checklist to stay on top of your building’s spring maintenance routine.
+Use this checklist to stay on top of your building’s spring maintenance routine.

-Walk around the perimeter of your property and look at the following areas.
-Exterior issues will likely deteriorate further in warmer weather, weakening the building’s defenses against the elements.
+Start with the exterior, where winter weather tends to cause the most visible damage.
+Left unaddressed, these issues will likely worsen in warmer weather, weakening the building’s defenses against the elements.

 - Inspect stairs, pathways, wooden decks, and outdoor common spaces.
 You’re looking for cracks in the sidewalks and stairs as well as wood rot on decks and patios that could become hazards for tenants and guests.
 Make sure that all fire escapes are in good repair and rust-free.